learningequality/ka-lite/INSTALL.md

 (If you're installing the server to test/develop, rather than deploy, follow the [development instructions](docs/DEVELOPMENT.md) instead.)

-The installation script should have given you the option of setting the server to run automatically in the background when the computer boots.
-If you skipped this step, you can do it later by running `sudo ./runatboot.sh` from inside the `ka-lite/kalite` directory.

 To start the server, run the `start.sh` script in the `ka-lite` directory.

 You may want to have this script run automatically when you start the computer.
+If you are running Ubuntu or another Debian variant, the installation script should have given you the option of setting the server to run automatically in the background when the computer boots.
+If you skipped this step, you can do it later by running `sudo ./runatboot.sh` from inside the `ka-lite/kalite` directory.

 The local KA Lite website should now be accessible at [http://127.0.0.1:8008/](http://127.0.0.1:8008/) (replace 127.0.0.1 with your computer's external ip address or domain to access it from another connected computer).